72 Hours in Oslo

 Stortingsgata 24/26, 0117 Oslo, Norway

-With a history dating back to 1900 and a deep connection to the National Theater (which sits just across the street), the Hotel Continental is a venerable figure in Oslo’s arts scene.
-The family-owned hotel has long prided itself on being a...
+Dating back to 1900, and sharing a deep connection to the National Theater (which sits just across the street), Hotel Continental is a venerable figure in Oslo’s arts scene.
+The family-owned property has long prided itself on being a hangout...